van-richard/CodingNotes/README.md

 ## Deploy

+GitHub Actions builds the documentation for pull requests and automatically deploys `_build/html` to GitHub Pages after changes are pushed to `main`.
+The workflow is defined in `.github/workflows/pages.yml`.

+In the repository settings, configure GitHub Pages to use **GitHub Actions** as its source.

-The deployment script builds the site and publishes `_build/html` to GitHub Pages with `ghp-import`:
+For a manual deployment, `build.sh` remains available.
+It builds the site and publishes `_build/html` with `ghp-import`:

 ```bash
 ./build.sh
 ```

-Before running it, activate the project environment and ensure the working tree is ready to publish.
-The script also updates `_external/amberassist` with `git pull` and pushes the generated site, so it should be treated as a deployment command rather than a local build command.
+Before running it, activate the project environment, install `ghp-import`, and ensure the working tree is ready to publish.
+The script also updates `_external/amberassist` when that optional repository is available and pushes the generated site, so it should be treated as a deployment command rather than a local build command.

 ## Repository Layout